iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> This is good for reporting.
+The additional feedback is helpful.<br> :date: __2021-03-23 21:06:10__

+> This was a great app but since Feb update I have had problems, I'm either kicked off, can't sign in, or the app fails to open.
+Please fix it.
+I can't be bothered reinstalling it every day!<br> :date: __2021-03-23 16:07:10__

+> Always worked well up until I wanted to enter first vaccination.
+App will not accept data do am then unable to enter symptoms or lack of them 🤷<br> :date: __2021-03-22 21:26:24__

 > April 2021 update : reminder still not working.
 April 2020:Needs a reminder notification to ensure we fill it in daily.
 Also I'm surprised not more background questions about health status, vitamins, lifestyle, family unit etc. Seems an ideal opportunity and anyone happy to take part is probably happy to spend the time (during lock down, we've got time!).<br> :date: __2021-03-21 08:42:21__